szze/SpecFlowPlus-Resources/Setting-up-the-SpecFlow--Runner-Server.md

 To install the SpecFlow+ Runner server:

-1. Before proceeding, install SpecFlow+ Runner from within Visual Studio (for details, see the start of the [[Getting Started|http://www.specflow.org/getting-started/]] guide for SpecFlow.
+1. Before proceeding, install SpecFlow+ Runner from within Visual Studio (for details, see the start of the [[Getting Started|http://www.specflow.org/getting-started/]] guide for SpecFlow).
 You will need to transfer the contents of the `Server` directory to your server.
 1. Create a new SQL database instance used to store the execution statistics.
 1. Copy the contents of the “server” directory to the server.
 1. Enter your database connection string in the <Connection Strings> element of the SpecRun.Server.exe.config file.